-HBK Incubates is a shared commercial kitchen and business support program run by an award winning food business.
-Since inception, HBK Incubates has supported the growth of over 120 businesses that have in turn created nearly 200 new jobs.
-In the capital-intensive culinary industry, HBK Incubates allows entrepreneurs to avoid financial pitfalls and focus on growing their business in a community of entrepreneurs.
+HBK Incubates is a shared commercial kitchen space and business support program for high-growth food enterprises, run by award-winning food business Hot Bread Kitchen.
+In the capital-intensive culinary industry, our incubator allows entrepreneurs to mitigate start-up risk and grow their food ventures in a community of business owners.

 "I started Hot Bread Kitchen from my home and turned it into a thriving commercial bakery.
 We learned so much along the way and were inspired to share our knowledge, access and resources with small food start-ups – just like ours once was – to help more food entrepreneurs become successful."

 Clinton Shabazz, better known as the Harlem Pie Man, has been selling his famous peach cobbler and pecan pies in local markets and on 125th Street for years with his wife Aliya.
 They joined HBK Incubates in 2014 with the goal of formalizing and growing their business.
 “The incubator helps with things like becoming incorporated, getting licenses and setting up liability insurance,” Clinton says.
 “They give you legitimacy.”
 The Harlem Pie Man was recently selected as a Whole Foods vendor.